-The taxable market value of all property in the County increased 2.7% from 2020 to 2021.
-Values increased in half of the categories, with the largest increase (6.7%) in residential homesteaded property and the largest decrease (3.3%) in public utility property.
+The taxable market value of all property in the County increased 15.5% from 2021 to 2022.
+Values increased in all of the categories, with the largest increase (22.3%) in residential non-homestead property and the second largest increase (20.3%) in residential homestead.
+The smallest increase (3.8%) was in public utility property.
 Estimated market value, which is the primary driver for taxable market value is determined by analysis of recent sales history and future price trends of similar properties.
 The State Board of Assessors mandates that the overall level of assessment for each property classification be between 90-105% of estimated market value.
 The assessed value of utility properties is calculated by the state of Minnesota.
 Xcel Energy properties represent the majority of the utility properties in the County.
-For 2021 and 2020, the final estimated market value of these properties made up 11.7% of the County's total estimated market value for all properties.
-The tax rates increased slightly, from 45.430% for 2020, to 47.181% for 2021.
+For 2022 the final estimated market value of these properties made up 9.8% of the County's total estimated market value for all properties, as compared to 11.7% for 2022.
+The tax rates decreased from 47.181% for 2021, to 42.863% for 2022.